WebReflection/DOMContentLoaded/README.md

 >
 ```

-Bear in mind you might need to specify `'unsafe-inline'` before `'self'` for backward compatibility.
+Bear in mind you must specify `'unsafe-inline'` in addition to `'self'` for backward compatibility.

 ### Example